MustoeLab/DanceMapper/README.md

 foldClusters.py
 ----------------
-Script for performing RNAstructure modeling based on clustered reactivities and plotting results using arcPlot.
+Script for performing RNAstructure modeling based on clustered reactivities and plotting results using ArcPlot.
 Takes -reactivities.txt file as input.
 Can also accept -pairmap.bp restraints.

 foldClusters.py will generate sequence ([out].seq) and normalized dms files ([out]-[i].dms) for performing RNAstructure modeling using the -dmsnt option.
 (Note that no math is being done,